 Centlivre House/ARCH Photo

-The heritage of the lovely Centlivre House, still standing on the property of one of Fort Wayne’s historic brewery families, will be part of Karen Richards’ April 17 lecture “Historic Homes of the Fort Wayne Rich and Famous.”
+The heritage of the lovely Centlivre House, still standing on the property of one of Fort Wayne’s historic brewery families, was part of Karen Richards’ April 17 lecture “Historic Homes of the Fort Wayne Rich and Famous.”

 ARCH lectures explore

 more than a century of new ways